-Career guidance is an essential component of modern education and training systems to (re-)orientate younger and older generations towards the acquisition of 21st century skills.
-Lifelong guidance has been receiving increasing attention at both European and national levels.
-Two Resolutions of the Education Council (in 2004 and 2008) have highlighted the need for strong guidance services throughout the lifespan to equip citizens with the skills to manage their learning and careers and the transitions between and within education/training and work.
+Career guidance is an essential component of contemporary education and training systems in order to guide younger and older generations towards the acquisition of 21st century skills.
+Lifelong guidance has been receiving growing attention at both European and national levels.
+Two resolutions of the Education Council, in 2004 and 2008, have highlighted the need for strong, long-lasting guidance services as to equip citizens with the skills to manage their learning and careers, as well as the transition from education/training and work.

 - accessibility of services;

 - quality guarantee and development of evidence-based policy and systems;

 Member States were invited to take action to modernise and strengthen their guidance policies and systems.